Rustenburg is situated some 112km northwest of Johannesburg, at the foot of the Magaliesberg.

 who were mining platinum in the area.

-Attractions include the Anglican Church (1871); the Dutch Reformed Church (1898 -1903); the statue of the Voortrekker girl; Paul Bodenstein Park; a tour of the Tabacco Research Institute at Kroondal; a visit President Kruger's farm Boekenhoutfontein; a circular game-viewing tour of the Rustenburg Nature Reserve; the Rustenburg Ramble which includes craft galleries, farm stalls and eating venues.
+Attractions include the Anglican Church (1871); the Dutch Reformed Church (1898 -1903); Paul Bodenstein Park; a tour of the Tabacco Research Institute at Kroondal; a visit President Kruger's farm Boekenhoutfontein; and a circular game-viewing tour of the Rustenburg Nature Reserve.